ethereum-optimism/specs/specs/interop/token-bridging.md

 predeploy that facilitates this process for L1 native tokens.

-Notice that ERC20s that do not implement the standard can still be fungible using interop message passing but would need to use a custom bridge.
+Notice that ERC20s that do not implement the standard can still be fungible using interop message passing using a custom bridge or implementing `sendERC20` and `relayERC20` on their own contracts.

 ## `InteropStandardBridge`

 The `InteropStandardBridge` is a predeploy that works as an abstraction on top of the [L2ToL2CrossDomainMessenger][l2-to-l2] for token bridging.
 The `L2ToL2CrossDomainMessenger` is used for replay protection, domain binding and access to additional message information.
 The `InteropStandardBridge` includes two functions for bridging: